albioninnovate/sensors_telescope/README.md

 -Design a case for mounting the sensor and Ardunio to the telescope.
     - damp proof
     - mount to align struts of telescope with all axis of sensors
-    - cable management, single cable that doe not interfere with AZ/Alt movement of telescope tube.
+    - cable management, single cable that does not interfere with AZ/Alt movement of telescope tube.
     - must be removable in the field
     - must not protrude out of the circumference of the telescope frame
     - should be far from metallic and electronic components of the telescope (struts)
-    - placement on the telesope must be movable with the mounting cage
+    - placement on the telescope must be movable with the mounting cage
     - reset button and LEDs must be accessible /viable ( ideally LED only visible looking directly into board, so ambient light noise  is kept to min  )